 Visa-free travel to China

-About a month ago a friend asked that we travel to China for holidays.
-Although I loved the idea, and had thought about it prior to her request, my immediate response was that China is going to be a problem.
+About a month ago, a friend asked if we could travel to China for a holiday.
+Although I loved the idea and had thought about it before her request, my immediate response was that China will be a problem.
 Why?
-Because, as an Australian passport holder, I needed a visa but because I lived remote, in Alice Springs to be specific, I was far away from the nearest Chinese Embassy or visa processing centre.
+Because as an Australian passport holder, I needed a visa, but because I lived remotely, in Alice Springs to be specific, I was far away from the nearest Chinese Embassy or visa processing centre.

-1. What was the problem with China visa?
+1. What was the problem with the China visa?

-You see, although I could apply for a Chinese visa online, there was a condition that I must attend in person at the consulate for a visa interview.
-The nearest consulate or visa centre from Alice Springs is Adelaide, which is 2 hours away and costs between $350 to over $1000, depending on whether you fly Virgin Airlines or Qantas.
+Although I could apply for a Chinese visa online, I was required to attend an interview in person at the consulate.
+The nearest consulate or visa centre from Alice Springs is Adelaide, which is two hours away and costs between $350 and over $1000, depending on whether you fly Virgin Airlines or Qantas.

 2. Why physical visa interview is outdated

-It is long since I physically attended at an embassy for a visa interview.
+It has been long since I physically attended an embassy for a visa interview.
 The last time I did was in April 2010 at the American Embassy in Surabaya, Indonesia.

-To be honest, I didn’t like the cost and the inconvenience – I had to take leave from work, and fly from Dili, East Timor to Bali, then Surabaya, and pay for hotel accommodation and food.
+Honestly, I didn’t like the cost and the inconvenience – I had to take leave from work, fly from Dili, East Timor to Bali, then Surabaya, and pay for hotel accommodation and food.

 The visa interview itself took less than 3 minutes.
-I knew they already knew everything about me before I rocked up; all they wanted was to see my face and how I presented.
+I knew they already knew everything about me before I rocked up; they only wanted to see my face and how I presented.

-Then, the next morning I missed my return flight to Dili, and had to contend with my girlfriend’s chiding for being “silly”.
+The following day, I missed my return flight to Dili and had to contend with my girlfriend’s chiding for being “silly.”
 Grumpily, I forked out another $400 or so to fly back to Dili.

 So, the idea of a China visa interview brought back bad memories; I didn’t like it.